AtalaPRISMTribe/PPPGF/PRISM Pioneer Program Governance Framework.md

 ### Data to be verified

-Verifiers must be able to confirm that the Credential Name is "Atala PRISM Pioneer Program - AP101: Foundations of Self-Sovereign Identity", the Credential Type is a "certificate of completion," the course name is "AP101: Foundations of Self-Sovereign Identity, "the participant's full name and email address as an existing student/learner, the VC has not been revoked, and the version is the same as current course version on course catalog, before allowing the learner to enroll for the AP102 and/or AP103 courses.
+Verifiers must be able to confirm that the Credential Name is "Atala PRISM Pioneer Program - AP101: Foundations of Self-Sovereign Identity", the Credential Type is a "certificate of completion," the course name is "AP101: Foundations of Self-Sovereign Identity," the Student ID and Course ID, the VC has not been revoked, and the version is the same as current course version on course catalog, before allowing the learner to enroll for the AP102 and/or AP103 courses.
 If the version is lower than the current version, the learner MUST get prompted to review the new content in the fundamentals course before enrolling for AP102 or AP103.

 ### Data storage